 - prior conviction of a violent offense or certain sex crimes.

-In order to face penalties under this statute, a defendant must first have had:
+In order to face penalties under this statute, you must first have had:

 - at least one prior conviction for a California theft crime, and